How to Connect to your Inner Wisdom?

 In a normal archetypal meeting you take the following steps:

-3. Pick one or two archetypes which are normally in your boardroomIf you want to discover which archetypes are in your boardroom, please read ‘Doing business in disruptive times’.
+- Pick one or two archetypes which are normally in your boardroom.
+Connect to their specific characteristics.If you want to discover which archetypes are in your boardroom, please read ‘Doing business in disruptive times’.

-5. Imagine yourself sitting at the head of a big round table ready to start the meeting.
-Before you open it officially to take a look at all the chairs and at the archetypes sitting in them.
+- After this preparation the meeting itself starts.
+Imagine yourself sitting at the head of a big round table in the conference room.
+Before you open it officially take a look at all the chairs and at all the archetypes sitting in them.
 Which ones are attending the meeting?
 Are there empty chairs of archetypes you had expected, but who aren’t there?

-6. Write down their names and light and shadow side characteristics.
+- Write down their names and their light and shadow side characteristics.
 This will help you as chairman of this meeting to create a structure in the discussions during the meeting.

 Minutes of my meeting